qsimeon/worm-data-preprocess/README.md

 ```
 *Downloading the neural data should take approximately 10 minutes, depending on your download speed.*

-*Preprocessing all the data should take approximately 12 mins to run, depending*
-*on your hardware.
-We recommend enabling multithreading in the `config.py` file to speed this up.*
+*Preprocessing all the data takes approximately 11 mins to run on an M2 MacBook Pro, but will be highly dependent on your on your hardware.
+We recommend enabling multithreading in the `config.py` file to make this as fast as possible.*

 3. Once the data has been preprocessed, you will find the processed data in
    `data/processed/`